WSUN AM & FM - A History

 In 1973 WSUN was added to the list of stations owned by Plough Broadcasting (H. Wayne Hudson, president).
 One morning the following year, listeners were startled when they awoke to hear Johnny Cash coming out of their radios instead of Lawrence Welk.
 What had happened was Plough had flipped the station to country (Sun Country), determined to put its 5-kilowatt AM head to head with the already-established 100-kilowatt stereo WQYK-FM (K-99).

-Taft acquired WSUN next, followed by CBS in 1985.
+Taft acquired WSUN next.
+When CBS bought the station in 1985, studios were moved to the Koger Center off 4th Street north.
 In 1990, it was sold to Cox Radio and transitioned from country to news/talk, first with all news in the morning and then NBC's Talknet at night.
 In 1992, the news/talk was dropped, stunting began with all Christmas music for a day, followed by the launch of "AM 620 WSUN Country Classics," which ran until 1995 and the debut of News/Talk 620 WSUN with Neil Rogers and others (“Entertaining Talk for the 90’s”).
 Cox dropped that format and went with ABC’s “Stardust” (adult standards) satellite music service in 1998.

 In late 1998, the WSUN call letters were moved from AM-620 to Plant City’s AM-910 where it programmed a satellite-fed 50’s music format.
 The former AM-620 dial spot became Concord Media Group’s all news WSAA.
 Salem Broadcasting acquired AM 910 in 2001, changed the calls to WTWD, and began broadcasting a religious format.